PentoHQ/tech-challenge-time/README.md

 There is of course a chance that the JavaScript generated live ticking clock that the user sees might not correspond exactly to the saved time.
 I think this is ok for now but I would have to consider the implications and test to see if this is noticable to the user.

+Oh and there are no tests.
+This is purely because I did not have time to write tests, they would be the next thing to be added and if I had had more time would have been written alongside what I have done here, not after.